ga-wdi-lessons/express-intro/readme.md

 ```

 We've required the Express module which is a function that returns an instance of a web app.
-We invokes the  module instantiating a constant `app` which holds all the methods and state we use to write and run our web app.
+We invoke the module instantiating a constant `app` which holds all the methods and state we use to write and run our web app.
 The listen method starts the app and specifies the port where the app will listen for requests.

 > How is this similar to Sinatara?
 How is it different?